Jan Karski: Reporting Nazi atrocities to the Western Allies

 In 1944, Karski published Courier from Poland: The Story of a Secret State (a selection was featured in Collier's magazine six weeks before the book's publication).

-According to historian Adam Puławski, Karski's main mission as a courier was to alert the government-in-exile of the conflicts within Polish underground movements.
-He discussed the Warsaw Ghetto liquidation as part of that account, almost incidentally.
-Without diminishing Karski's contributions, Puławski notes that facts about the Holocaust were available to the Allies for at least a year and a half before Karski met with Roosevelt, thus saying that his mission was primarily to report on the Holocaust is in error.
+According to Polish historian Adam Puławski, Karski's primary mission as a courier was to alert the Polish government-in-exile to the conflicts within the Polish underground movements.
+Puławski asserts that Karski discussed the Warsaw Ghetto liquidation as part of that account, almost incidentally.
+Without diminishing Karski's contributions, Puławski notes that facts about the Holocaust were available to the Allies for at least a year and a half before Karski met with Roosevelt, and asserts that claiming that his mission was primarily to report on the Holocaust is in error.